FarbodHassani/k-evolution/README.md

 ## Credits

-If you use $k$-evolution for scientific purposes, we kindly ask you to cite *Farbod Hassani, Julian Adamek, Martin Kunz, Filippo Vernizzi, JCAP12(2019)011* in your publications.
+If you use gevolution for scientific work, we kindly ask you to cite *Adamek J., Daverio D., Durrer R., and Kunz M., Nature Phys.
+12, 346 (2016)* in your publications.

-For bug reports and other important feedback you can contact the authors, farbod.hassani@gmail.com (for queries related to $k$-evolution) and to Julian Adamek (gevolution related queries) developers@latfield.org (for queries related to the LATfield2 library).
+For bug reports and other important feedback you can contact the authors, julian.adamek@qmul.ac.uk (for queries related to gevolution) developers@latfield.org (for queries related to the LATfield2 library)